Are Your Thinking Patterns Holding You Back?

 Assessing Your Thinking Style

 Take a moment to reflect on your writing process.
 Are you more inclined towards divergent thinking, overflowing with ideas but struggling to organize them?
 Or do you lean towards convergent thinking, craving structure, and sometimes stare at a blank page with panic?
+Are your thinking patterns holding you back?

 You Might Also Enjoy...